some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-An ECU shall consider a Request Service Entry as reason to start the specified service instance if configured to do so.
+An ECU shall consider a Request Service entry as reason to start the specified service instance if configured to do so.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_271